 Life was so “busy”, my mind racing to the next thought: the self-improvement I would undertake, the efforts I would make, the lists of groceries, chores and oh jeez I left the wet laundry in the washing machine.
-Of course then came sudden thoughts of a husband that I love and wondering if I’ve demonstrated it enough?
+Of course, then came sudden thoughts of a husband that I love and wondering if I’ve demonstrated it enough?
 Note to self to do this, drink less, write more, book the next trip, call that friend…

-But at no moment during all that busy did I expereince the moment of contentment as I sat on the park bench under a cloudless blue sky, instinctively turning my chin up to feel the rays.
+But at no moment during all that busy did I experience the moment of contentment as I sat on the park bench under a cloudless blue sky, instinctively turning my chin up to feel the rays.
 The chatter excludes the experience of happiness.

 Today as I walked with Harry, Morley and Sue I settled into the experience.
 The smell of wet fall leaves, (they are pungent, nutty - they remind me of mushrooms and dirt), the drizzle on my face, the intimacy of my friend Sue’s conversation, the feel of slippery below my rain boot.
 The experience of giving my friend time and space, of honouring our connection, the gratitude that all this moment asked of me was to hold on tight to my end of the leash.